thevindu-w/clip_share_server/README.md

 * ``server.key`` is the SSL private key file of server.
 * ``server.crt`` is the SSL certificate file of server.
 * ``ca.crt`` is the SSL certificate file of the CA which signed the certificate of the server.
-* ``allowed_clients.txt`` is a text file containing a list of allowd clients (Common Name of client certificate) one name per each line
+* ``allowed_clients.txt`` is a text file containing a list of allowd clients (Common Name of client certificate), one name per each line

 You may change those values.
 But it is recommended to keep the port numbers unchanged.